Code-Institute-Submissions/Spannakin-yarn-barn/README.md

 ### As a user, I want to be able to easily navigate the site
 #### Navbar
+#### Plan
+The navbar can be seen on larger screens but on small screens is too crowded so will have a burger dropdown menu.

+#### Results
+The burger element of the navbar was trickier to implement than I initially realised buut ultimatley works well, the burger on the small mobile screen size keeps the look of the site clean and consistent.
+All items from the nav appear in the dropdown menu so all functionality is available on small devices as well as large screens. the nav bar keeps all the navigation elements in one place so the user will be able to move through the site with ease.

 ### As a user, I want to be able to register for an account
 ### Registration/ Sign Up